nikush/weakest-link/README.md

 ## TODO
-- Get history working with new PlayerList class
+- Get history working again
 - Address todos
 - Swap out webpack for rollup
 - Look at https://uidesigndaily.com/ to improve on the UI
 - Animations!
 Make it look sleek
+- Move styles into their respective components and reduce the size of app.css
+- Bring in tailwind

+### Nice to haves
+- Use constants for store mutations and actions
 - Warn before refreshing the page
-- Move styles into their respective components and reduce the size of app.css
 - Add a question/answer pool so that the players can read the question
 - Put in an easter egg when people vote for my name